DKW2/CS174A-Public/hw3/writeup.md

-# CSE 344 Homework 4: Finding the Mitochondrial Eve
+# CS174A Homework 3: Finding the Mitochondrial Eve

 **Objectives:**
 To understand how queries are translated into the relational algebra.
 To master writing relational queries in a logic formalism using Datalog.